lsst/rubin_sim/README.md

 rs_download_data  --dirs "throughputs,skybrightness,tests,maps"
 ```

+If you have a previous installation of rubin_sim or wish to oupdate your data download, the flag `--force` will force an update of the data in the relevant $RUBIN_SIM_DATA_DIR directories.

 ### Additional installation and download options ###

 Optional dependencies used by some of the more esoteric MAF functions: